-

 The Guilty

-Read more: The GuiltyAntoine Fuqua reteams with Nic Pizzolatto, and a fiercely committed Jake Gyllenhaal, for a sombre, stoic, flawed but ultimately harrowing chamber piece dealing with the moral dilemma of our times – how much of what we perceive to be going on is our own projection, and how much do we assume about others given only…
+Read more: The GuiltyAntoine Fuqua reteams with Nic Pizzolatto, and a fiercely committed Jake Gyllenhaal, for a sombre, flawed but ultimately harrowing chamber piece dealing with the moral dilemma of our times: how much of what we perceive to be going on is our own projection, and how much do we assume given only snippets of information? ★★★★☆

 -